AckerApple/require-4cf/README.md

 - Math.ceil()
 - console.log (does nothing, just prevents error when called in CF)

+Conversion logic can be extended by editing ./require/jsConverts.cfm

 ### Provided NodeJs Modules and Functionality

 - __dirname